jorgeserras/poke-forall/README.md

 # PokeForAll

 This repository possess the Front-End part of an application which displays pokemons fetched from an API.
 The server caches data from https://pokeapi.co/ and information regarding users registered in the application.
-The Back-End Node server uses MongoDB.
+The Back-End Node server is available at [jorgeserras/poke-forall-server](https://github.com/jorgeserras/poke-forall-server) uses MongoDB.

 To make sure users do not miss on any features, please canosider following the **Usage** section below.